 Council's social media channels are council resources and must remain politically neutral at all times.
-Council will promote elections and the importance of voting but will not associate these posts with any candidates.
+Council will promote elections and the importance of standing, enrolling and voting but will not associate these posts with any candidates.

 Council social media accounts will not follow any candidates.
 This may result in your account being unfollowed.